connervieira/HomeIndex/README.md

 ### Secure

 While Home Index isn't designed to be a publically accessible service, it still contains sanitization features to protect its integrity and stability.
 If malformed or malicious information is submitted through any forms, it should be filtered out before processing.

-### Fast

-Home Index uses minimal design and reasonable shortcuts to make adding items as fast as possible.
-Form values that are likely to be reused between items (like location and space), will persist between submissions, reducing the time required to enter each item by over half.